 Do I need to get a home charge point?

 If you have off-street parking, you can arrange to have a smart home charge point installed or, if your car comes with a 3-pin cable, you can charge (quite slowly) using a normal domestic plug socket.
-There are also question marks over the safety of charging regularly using a 3-pin plug.
-A home charge point will charge your car more quickly and safely; and will also give you the ability to remotely control your charge point, so you can charge when electricity is cheap and green.
+A home charge point will charge your car more quickly and safely; and it will also give you the ability to remotely control your charge point, so you can charge when electricity is cheap and green.
 Otherwise, you will need to rely on your local public charging infrastructure (type your postcode into ZapMap to have a look)